 I won’t go into detail about every place we visited as it would be writing for days but here are some of the places and things we did that were highlights for me and I’ve put up pictures in no particular order of importance.

 As with most trips, I organise a transfer from the airport at the start and end of a trip which my travel agent took care of for a minimal fee.
 It’s always nice to arrive in an unknown country and have someone meet you and introduce you to their country.
 However, I do acknowledge it can be cheaper to make your own arrangements upon arrival.

 Travel Insurance was with Covermore for the entire nine weeks I was away.
 I`ve used Covermore on all my trips and have found them to be competitive on price.

-Also a big thank you to the a truly professional guide – Carla.
-Travelling to two countries both of which speak slightly differnet languages and making sure all her clients are comfortable, safe and enjoying themselves is a big ask.
+Also a big thank you to a truly professional guide – Carla.
+Travelling to two countries both of which speak slightly different languages and making sure all her clients are comfortable, safe and enjoying themselves is a big ask.
 She did it with style, aplomb and wove laughter throughout the trip.
-I will be forever grateful when she used her mountaineering skills to stop me from sliding over an slippery embankment at a lookout.
+I will be forever grateful when she used her mountaineering skills to stop me from sliding over a slippery embankment at a lookout.
 Her reflexes were exceptional.
 As a guide myself, I doubt I could’ve reacted so swiftly.

 I rate Argentina & Brazil Adventure

 Power plugs and sockets: Type C and I. Click here to view images

 Power plugs and sockets: Type N. Click here to view images